Amita Gupta, Owner and RMT

 In 2008 Amita graduated from the Massage Therapy program at Brenneke School of Massage in Seattle, and relocated to Edmonton in 2014 to be closer to her family.
 It was while Amita was at a yoga retreat that she was rubbing another yogis shoulders who turned around and asked "Are you a massage therapist?
 And if not then you should definitely consider it as a career!"
 That seed was implanted and a year or so later that conversation came back while doing yoga and alignment.
 She felt it would help her understand the body and muscles.
 Then began the journey of becoming a massage therapist.

 Amita's primary focus is therapeutic massage however; she believes that to be truly therapeutic relaxation is the ground for healing.
 So no matter what the focus of the session, be it treating shoulder soreness or low back pain she incorporates into a massage little extras such as soothing warm towels, Hagina Japanese mint oil, and essential oils.
 Amita strives to keep growing both personally and professionally and so she is always looking for the next course to take.
-This coming summer of 2018, Amita will be able to offer shiatsu as a modality.
-Amita utilizes a wide variety of techniques to customize a treatment to fit your individual needs.
+Shiatsu is the most recent training.
+Amita utilizes a wide variety of techniques to customize a treatment to fit your individual needs and help resolve the concerns without pain and likes to use breath as a method.

 Heather Laplante, RMT

-Heather is originally from Toronto where she studied massage therapy at a small, but reputable school - Sutherland Chan (est. 1978).
+Heather is originally from Toronto where she studied massage therapy at Sutherland Chan (est. 1978).
 Heather now makes Edmonton her home.
 She began practicing massage therapy in 2015 and has grown more passionate about her profession with each client.
 Heather can create a treatment plan and adapt to any client's needs, including relaxation, deep tissue, prenatal massage, positional release, and can provide treatment for MVA claims.
 She is warm and personable and is highly skilled in massage therapy and has a passion to aid in others recovery and relief of pain.

 Warren Aubut, RMT